Identity area

 History

-Robert Steadward is a professor, sports scientist, author, coach, community leader, and founding President of the International Paralympic Committee (IPC).
+Robert Steadward is a professor, sports scientist, author, coach, community leader, and was the founding President of the International Paralympic Committee (IPC).
 Steadward was born on May 26, 1946 in Eston, Saskatchewan to Danny and Irene Steadward.
 Steadward studied Dentistry at the University of Alberta before switching fields to earn a bachelor degree from the Faculty of Physical Education at the University of Alberta.
-He went on to earn a Masters degree in Physical Education from the University of Alberta, and a PhD from the University of Oregon.
+He went on to earn a master's degree in Physical Education from the University of Alberta, and a PhD from the University of Oregon.

 Places